JATOS/JATOS_docs/docs/Write_your_study/Create-a-new-study.md

 Writing your own study gives your the most freedom since it allows you to do whatever is possible in a modern browser.
 But you will have to program your own code in JavaScript, HTML and CSS.

-Press the **New Study** button in the header of your local JATOS.
-Then edit the study properties and add new components manually.
-All source code for your study has to got into the study assets folder you defined in the the study properties.
+Go to the study sidebar by clicking on **Studies** in the header, top-left, then click on "**+**" and select **New Study**.
+Now an dialog opens where you can enter a title for the study and finally **Add** it.
+Next the study's page will open.
+Here you can edit its properties or add new components.
+All source code for your study has to got into the **study assets** folder.
+You can change the folder name in the study properties, but it is usually not necessary.
 The study assets folder is usually located in your JATOS installation folder.

 ### Modify an existing study

 Take an existing study (e.g. from [Example Studies](/Example-Studies)) as a prototype and modify it bit by bit.
-Press on the **Import** button in the header and select the file of the study.
-Then see the source code in your study assets folder, which is usually in your JATOS installation folder.
+Go to the study sidebar by clicking on **Studies** in the header, top-left, then click on "**+**" and select **Import Study**.
+Then modify the source code in your **study assets** folder, which is usually in your JATOS installation folder.